gokulkrishna98/gokulkrishna98.github.io/content/posts/Canonicalization.md

 Now let us see how we can implement canonicalization of operation using MLIR rewrite patterns

 # Implementing Canonicalization using MLIR Pattern Rewrite
-This is mainly my implementation of pattern rewrite using tablegen declarative way based of toy chapter 3.
+This is my implementation of pattern rewrite using tablegen declarative way based of toy chapter 3.
 You could find the implementation details via this commit: [here](https://github.com/gokulkrishna98/GGlow/commit/4890bb79cbda8090a315f21e95aa778da620748a)

 Reshape Operation Definition:
 ```tablegen